entropyxyz/entropy-docs/content/basics/glossary.md

 ## Device key

 A key that can request signatures from Entropy Programs.
-By default, device keys cannot install Programs or modify the settings of Programs.
+By default, device keys cannot install or modify the Programs settings.
 However, Programs can be given admin-key privileges.
 A device key does not need to hold funds in order to perform actions.

 ## Entropy chain

-An application-specific layer 1 blockchain with the purpose of coordinating distributed signing.
+An application-specific layer-1 blockchain to coordinate distributed signing.

 ## Entropy network